-The bell rings at 8.50am for a prompt 9.00am start.
+The gate opens at 8.45am for a prompt 9.00am start.
 The children can be left in the school playground from 8.45am onwards, when a member of staff is monitoring the gate.
-If we have enough volunteers, we also run a 'Crocodile Walk' in the mornings which leaves the Jolly Woodman car park at 8.45am.
+If we have enough volunteers, we also run a 'Crocodile Walk' in the mornings which leaves the Jolly Woodman car park.
 This is a fun and safe way for children to walk to school together, escorted by parents trained under the Road Safety Training Scheme 'Footsteps'.